SayLending.com Financial Network

 You should review your credit report for any errors before submitting your mortgage application.

-You need to analyze how much house you can afford before blindly submitting an application with too high of a mortgage amount.
+You need to analyze how much house you can afford (or refi loan you can assume) before blindly submitting an application with too high of a mortgage amount.

 Additional monthly costs such as real estate taxes, hazardous insurance, and other home ownership related fees can add to your total monthly payment and reduce the amount of home your can afford.

-Many times buyers ignore these costs when figuring how much of a home they can afford.
-These costs are considered in your capacity ratios that lenders use to approve your mortgage application:
+Many times buyers ignore these costs when figuring how much of a home.
+These costs are considered in your capacity ratios that lenders use to approve your mortgage application.

 Your capacity to repay the mortgage loan is a key factor that lenders use to qualify you for a mortgage loan.
 These ratios determine the level of debt you can consume based on the amount of income you have.

-But to avoid Private Mortgage Insurance (PMI), which can add to your total monthly cost, you will need at least 20% down.
+Private Mortgage Insurance (PMI) can add to your total monthly cost.
+To avoid PMI, you will need at least 20% down.

 Your down payment can be in the form of cash or the resale equity value of a prior home.